 Back of the note book contains words I want to research and small references for sentence structures and ‘homework’ I have set myself.
 Homework is normally something like “Write out 50 words I learned this week” then next week I’m unable to use those words and have to try harder, “translate an English song in Spanish – Every sentence is worth 1 point”.

 Listening & Learning

-One of the first things I was thinking whilst learning Spanish spoken naturally is: How are they speaking so fast?
+One of the first things I was thinking whilst learning a lnaguage (Spanish) is that when it is spoken naturally it is super fast!
+How are they speaking so fast?

 This was a huge problem for me when I first got into Spanish properly.
 I could understand the words on paper, I could read and write a fair amount of Spanish and pass a Spanish quiz pretty quickly.
 However, the second someone would speak to me, or I’d listen to Beyonce’s Listen (Oye in Spanish), everything I had learnt had gone!